 I HAVE A FOOD ALLERGY, DO YOU OFFER ALLERGEN-FREE ITEMS?

 Products are made in a private home not subject to state licensing or inspection.
 Sugar Dust is NOT an allergen-free environment and ingredients and/or machinery may come in contact with any of the eight common food allergens such as tree nuts, peanuts, dairy, egg, wheat, shellfish and fish .
 I am ServSafe Food Protection Manager Certified, accredited by the American National Standards Institute (ANSI)-Conference for Food Protection (CFP).
 Even though machinery and surfaces are properly sanitized, I DO use a few common allergens in my products (see below) and the manufacturers of the ingredients may also come in contact with common food allergens.
 Clients are responsible for notifying us of any other dietary restrictions prior to placing an order.

-*ALLERGEN WARNING: PRODUCT CONTAINS WHEAT, DAIRY, EGGS, SOY
+*ALLERGEN WARNING: PRODUCTS CONTAINS WHEAT, DAIRY, EGGS, SOY, ALMOND MILK, ALMOND EXTRACTS

 DO YOU DELIVER?

 I do offer delivery of wedding cakes and larger events within a 15 mile radius of my home with a delivery fee of $50.
 Additional travel is charged at .56 cents per mile and there is a maximum travel distance of 20 miles one way.
 My vehicle is not refrigerated so any travel beyond 20 miles risks damage during transportation.
 Staying local?
 If you are having your event here in Waunakee there is a "keeping it local" reduced delivery fee of $40.
 Additional set-up fees may apply for tiered cakes, cupcake arrangements or if other decorations are to be placed on or around the cake.
 These charges do not include gratuity.